Mad (professional wrestling)

-Mad, stylized as MAD, is a Mexican lucha libre, or professional wrestling group, referred to as a stable in wrestling terms, that worked for Lucha Libre AAA World Wide (AAA).
+Mad, stylized as MAD, was a Mexican lucha libre, or professional wrestling group, referred to as a stable in wrestling terms, that worked for Lucha Libre AAA World Wide (AAA).

 The group was created in 2018, after appearing on the independent promotion MDA with the original members that was Konnan, El Zorro, Kevin Kross, Sexy Dulce and Juventud Guerrera.
 Three months later, they appeared in AAA making some returns from the fighters like Teddy Hart and Jeff Jarrett being new members.

 History

 MDA (2018)

 The 21 as January as 2018 in Monterrey, during the fight between Rey Wagner and Alberto El Patrón, Konnan, Kross, Dulce, Zorro and Guerrera entered the ring to attack opponents.